realworldocaml/book/en/imperative-programming.md

 - Discussing how language-level issues like order of evaluation and weak polymorphism interact with OCaml's imperative features.

-Despite the fact that OCaml is a functional language, we can see from the scope and sophistication of the material here that that imperative programming is a rich and important part of the language.
-Despite the fact that OCaml is functional by default, imperative programming is a first-class part of the language, and something that you need to understand well to build any serious application.
+The scope and sophistication of the material here is an indication of the importance of OCaml's imperative features.
+The fact that OCaml defaults to immutability shouldn't obscure the fact that imperative programming is a fundamental part of building any serious application, and that if you want to be an effective OCaml programmer, you need to understand OCaml's approach to imperative programming.